 Check out the below canvas where we explore bank churn, with the help of our AutoML cell, which includes an explainer, that will go over more in-depth about the pipelines, as well as an executor that will let you apply the chosen pipeline to new data.

 As the field of data science continues to evolve, legacy tools like the iPython notebook have many pain points that no longer support what data scientists need their workspace to do, as illustrated by this Microsoft research paper.
 The canvas-based approach to data science offers many solutions to the modern data scientist.

 - Canvas layout allows you to branch out into multiple workflows side-by-side

 - The side-by-side visual paradigm lets you easily compare code, models, and visualizations rather than scrolling up and down dozens of notebook cells

-- Annotations, colored canvas blocks, and bookmarks let you easily organize and share your work, simplifying collaboration and presentation of work
+- Annotations, data zones, and bookmarks let you easily organize and share your work, simplifying collaboration and presentation of work

 - Live mode lets stakeholders and teammates jump right into the canvas with you via audio and video capabilities

 - Dashboards let you save any key results for stakeholders to return to

 Einblick is an agile data science platform that provides data scientists with a collaborative workflow to swiftly explore data, build predictive models, and deploy data apps.
 Founded in 2020, Einblick was developed based on six years of research at MIT and Brown University.
 Einblick customers include Cisco, DARPA, Fuji, NetApp and USDA.
 Einblick is funded by Amplify Partners, Flybridge, Samsung Next, Dell Technologies Capital, and Intel Capital.
 For more information, please visit www.einblick.ai and follow us on LinkedIn and Twitter.